OtherDevOpsGene/lotr/README.md

 # lotr

-A python app that uses an API
+A python app that uses an API with a key.